 The decision to study or work abroad is an important decision.
 Not only is it a process of self-discovery, but the international element that it will add to your degree and career will stay with you for the rest of your life.

 Going abroad to study or work is a once-in-a-lifetime opportunity - it is also an investment in your future.
 Like all investments, it is important to plan ahead with as much information as possible.
 We are here to help you understand your options and prepare.
 The Erasmus+ Programme also offers generous funding for you to study or work abroad.

 One of the significant advantages of the Erasmus+ Programme is the financial assistance it may give you to study or work abroad.
 If you are selected for the programme, you may be eligible for a grant to help towards the additional costs of going on an exchange.
-It’s important to note that this is a grant towards your costs: it won’t cover them entirely.
+It’s important to note that this is a grant towards your costs: it will not cover them entirely!

 Before you go on your placement, you will have to submit two important documents to secure your mobility grant funding, in addition to a BACS form for Finance and a Risk Assessment Form:

 1. Your Erasmus+ Grant Agreement